Women and the Realm of the Unseen

 “Page one of the Bible shatters every negative value statement the world has ever made about women by offering up the most exalted view of women anyone could imagine.
 God’s story begins by emphatically corroborating the view that ‘women hold up half the sky,’ but takes this statement much, much further when God names women, along with men, as his image bearers.”

-The unique call to bear God’s image is a hugely important responsibility, one that is for both the man and the woman.
+The opportunity to bear God’s image is a unique privilege, one for both the man and the woman.
 It is a shared responsibility.
 The man is not called forward while the woman remains in the background.
 Both are endowed with imago dei, and both must step up and embrace this unique call.
 Men and women have exactly the same identity (image bearers), and, therefore, exactly the same dignity.

 Period.